135: OUR FIRST NIGHT BECAME FRIGHT NIGHT IN GREENEVILLE

 Since my last trip, which ended in July 2020, I endured an extensive surgical procedure that repaired my broken ankles, knees, and severed right arm.
 To top it off, I was vaccinated against the coronavirus and will not wear a face covering in 2021.

 I had spent the entire night in the camera case, which was among the numerous belongings that Tom had packed for our two-week Presidential adventure.
 My photographer and I were once again hitting the history trail with Bob Moldenhauer on a trip that was scheduled to take the three of us to 10 states and to the gravesites of 11 Presidents.
 When Tom’s alarm clock rang at 3:15am on Friday May 14, 2021, I could feel the excitement run through my resin-filled body.
 It had been an excruciating 10 months since our last trip and I was ready to take on the world – especially since I had received the Pfizer vaccine and had also undergone an extensive surgical procedure that had me looking pretty darn good.
-At precisely 4:30am, Tom and I arrived at Mongo’s house in our rented black Nissan Rogue SUV and we began our trek towards southern Ohio.
+At precisely 4:30am, Tom and I arrived at Mongo’s house in our rented black Nissan Rogue SUV, and we began our trek towards southern Ohio.

-During the five-hour ride to our first stop, I enjoyed listening to Tom and Bob discuss not only the upcoming highlights of our current trip, they also rehashed past adventures the three of us had taken as well.
+During the five-hour ride to our first stop, I enjoyed listening to Tom and Bob discuss not only the upcoming highlights of our current trip, but they also rehashed past adventures the three of us had taken as well.
 But the elephant in the room that was on all of our minds was the potential gas shortage that could quickly derail all of our plans.
 Mongo had heard that 88-percent of the gas stations in the Washington D.C. area were out of fuel and people in other states, like Tennessee, were hoarding gasoline due to the fear of service stations running dry.
-My companions weren’t in panic-mode, but instead they devised a plan to keep their fingers on the pulse of gas stations along the route and they would refuel whenever the tank got below half-full.
+My companions weren’t in panic mode, but instead they devised a plan to keep their fingers on the pulse of gas stations along the route and they would refuel whenever the tank got below half-full.

 My photographer parked our Rogue in the parking area near the William Henry Harrison Memorial in North Bend, Ohio at precisely 9:30am.
 Although we were 30 minutes early for our prearranged rendezvous with Bev Meyers, who is the President of the Harrison-Symmes Memorial Foundation, the extra half-hour gave Tom and Bob plenty of time to capture their exterior images of Harrison’s tomb.
 My first visit to the tomb of our 9th President was on September 6, 2014 and I was honored to pose for photos at the sacred burial place once again.
 After all, Harrison was a popular war hero whose military career helped get him into the White House.
 Unfortunately, Harrison’s presidency was short-lived as he died on April 4, 1841 – just 31 days into his first term.
 Initially it was believed that President Harrison contracted pneumonia due to his lengthy inauguration speech that he delivered in the cold, damp weather on March 4, 1841.
 However, modern physicians believed Harrison may have contracted septic shock due to typhoid caused by the public sewage in the White House water supply.
 Either way, William Henry Harrison was the first President to die in office and his sudden demise left the nation in shock.

 At 10:00am Bev Meyers arrived at the front of the memorial and after a brief discussion with my photographer and Bob, she unlocked the doors to the tomb and led the three of us into the Harrison family vault.
 During my first visit to the tomb in 2014, we were forced to view the President’s crypt through the bars of the locked interior iron gate.
-But thanks to Ms. Meyers, Tom placed me onto the top edge of the golden face-plate that marked the final resting place of William Henry Harrison and his wife Anna Symmes Harrison.
+But thanks to Ms. Meyers, Tom placed me onto the top edge of the golden faceplate that marked the final resting place of William Henry Harrison and his wife Anna Symmes Harrison.
 From that incredible position, I could see the crypts of other Harrison family members as well, including John Scott Harrison, who was the only person in American history to be the son of one President and the father of another.
-Although I wasn’t nervous during our 15-minute stay inside the vault (however, I would never spend the night inside there), I was surprised by how compact and cramped the interior seemed to be; especially when compared to the size of the entire 60-foot tall memorial.
+Although I wasn’t nervous during our 15-minute stay inside the vault (however, I would never spend the night inside there), I was surprised by how compact and cramped the interior seemed to be; especially when compared to the size of the entire 60-foot-tall memorial.
 After Tom and Bob finished their photos, Bev locked the doors to the tomb and we headed to the museum that was located in nearby Cleves, Ohio.

 Under the pure blue sky, the 60-foot tall William Henry Harrison Memorial looked spectacular as it stood on the crest of Mt.
 Nebo in North Bend, Ohio.